Underdetermination in Classic and Modern Tests of General Relativity: Underdetermination and Theory Equivalence

 However, could we still not just say that all of these theories within the trinity are actually somehow the same `theory', but merely dressed up in different mathematical details or formalisms?
 One way of doing this would be to demonstrate that these theories can be understood as interpretationally equivalent to each other.
-Interpretational equivalence in this sense holds when theories are understood to make all of the same claims about the phenomena they describe, going beyond purely empirical considerations \parencite{Coffey2014-COFTEA}.
-This would include claims about what kinds of entities exist in the world and what properties they have, as well as what the fundamental laws of nature are.
+Interpretational equivalence in this sense holds when theories are understood to make all of the same claims about the phenomena they describe, going beyond purely empirical considerations \parencite{Coffey2014-COFTEA}.\footnote{We discuss interpretational equivalance further in \S\ref{s7}, in the context of some arguments made by \textcite{Knox2011-KNONTA}.} This would include claims about what kinds of entities exist in the world and what properties they have, as well as what the fundamental laws of nature are.
 If this can be done, this would offer an avenue towards breaking the underdetermination.
 However, arguing that the geometric trinity theories are interpretationally equivalent to each other in their current forms is not the only way to proceed.
 Indeed one could also move to new interpretive frameworks to cash out their equivalence.
 We return to this issue in \S\ref{s7}, but before doing so we need to say more regarding how all the theories introduced up to this point interact with the tests of GR, both classic and modern.